GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAITargetAcceleration.md

 +++
 title = "GSAITargetAcceleration"
-description = "A desired linear and angular amount of acceleration requested by the steering\n system." author = "razoric" date = "2020-02-11"
+description = "A desired linear and angular amount of acceleration requested by the steering\nsystem." author = "razoric" date = "2020-02-25"
 +++

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->

-**Extends:**

 ## Description ##

 A desired linear and angular amount of acceleration requested by the steering system.

 ## Properties ##